BrownFi/BrownFi-tech-docs/BrownFi-techspecs-V2.md

 # 6. Protocol settings/configurations
-The following settings are applied for all BrownFi AMM's pools by default but can be changed by the protocol admin.
+The following settings are applied for all BrownFi AMM's pools by default but can be changed by the protocol admins.
+Read the admin roles and their corresponding rights [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).

 - **Kappa** (the parameter controlling liquidity concentration) is limited in the range $0.0001 \leq K \leq 2$.
 The defaut is set to be $K=0.01$, thus liquidity concentration (or liquid depth) is similar to Uniswap V3 range $\pm2$%.
 - **Trading fee** is applied for _amountIN only_, and $fee = 0.003$, i.e. 0.3%.
 The limited range is $0 \leq fee \leq 1$.
 Trading fee is implemented at the core contract, i.e. pair contract when verifying inventory using amountIN and amountIN_withoutfee.
 - **Protocol fee** $m$ (default $m=0.1$) is a configurable param, where $0\leq m \leq 1$.
 Protocol fee receipient is set by _feeTo_ function on Factory contract.

-The **protocol admin right** is transferred by _feeToSetter_ function on Factory contract.
-On each pair contract, the admin can configure _Kappa_ (setK), _trading fee_ (setFee), and _protocol fee_ (setProtocolFee).
+After deploying the protocol, the deployer MUST transfer the admin roles to the predefined wallets / public addresses.

 Pool creation is permissionless with the risk of fake oracle feed.
-This can be done by checking the pair and oracle IDs on frontends or routers.
+This can be done by checking the pair and oracle IDs on frontends or routers, and some additional safeguards are designed [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/adapter%20&%20admin%20roles.md).